richafnu/Viva/Viva/glint/setup/360-create-new-360-cycle.md

 ## Create a 360 *cycle*

-Remember, your first cycle has been automatically added to the page.
+Remember, your first cycle is automatically added to the page.
 Now select **+ New Cycle.**

 :::image type="content" source="../../media/glint/setup/360-new-cycle.png" alt-text="Screenshot of the 360 New Cycle button.":::